microsoft/alguidelines/content/BCBestPractices/Readability/variable-naming/index.md

 <_Created by Microsoft, Described by waldo_\>

 ## Description
-Variables that refer to a C/AL object must contain the objects name, abbreviated where necessary.
+Variables that refer to a AL object must contain the objects name, abbreviated where necessary.

 A variable must begin with a capital letter.